Kayn-Pleiades/Team-Profile-Generator/README.md

 ### Commit 13: Make Card
 Moved the card template to it's own function so I'm only writing it out once and not in every branch of the function it was already in.

+### Commit 14: startPage
+Added code to clear the html and put in the beginning code.